 Would you say you have above average emotional intelligence?

 Have you ever directly or indirectly taken control of a computer system without the owners permission?
 If yes, please explain.

 Have you been involved with AfterNET in the past?
 If so, in what capacity?
 (Do we know you?)

 How much time are you able to spend on AfterNET per week?

 Please list any opers you have and their experience as opers and with AfterNET:

 Anything else we should know?

-Please submit the results of a ping and a traceroute to each of the IP addresses in the current irc.afternet.org round-robin hostname.
+Please submit the results of a ping and a traceroute to each of the current AfterNET servers.
+You can ask a current oper for a list of server IPs.
 For example, you might run the following commands and include in your application the contents of the afternet.txt file:

 We will need to arrange ping tests to your IP, so if you block pings, please tell us the next-hop up from you which does not (must be in the same physical location):

 Submit this form to support /remove this/ at afternet.org Include the server name and administrator nickname in the subject line for ease of identification.